 Unfortunately, many employers are not informed about California's protections for women for suffer from pregnancy-related medical conditions, including pregnancy-related complications or miscarriages.
 You should not have to educate your employer while dealing with stress, trauma, or grief.
 Here is a cheat sheet to ensure your employer honors your rights during these challenging times.

 Under the FMLA (the federal family leave law) and CFRA (California's family leave law), covered workers can take time off for their own serious health condition, which includes a miscarriage.
+Because these laws provide medical leave--rather than general bereavement leave--you will be entitled to the most time off if your doctor writes a note indicating that you are suffering from a pregnancy-related medical condition.
 Mental health issues that may follow miscarriage--depression, anxiety, etc.--can also qualify as health conditions protected under the FMLA and CFRA.

 Unfortunately, FMLA/CFRA leave is unpaid and subject to numerous carve-outs (for instance, your employer has to be large enough to qualify, and your employer does not have to give it to you if you have worked fewer than 1,250 hours in the last year).